Are you worried that you may be seeing the first signs of diabetes? If so, you really need to start talking to your doctor about it.

 So, how do you have this conversation in a way that feels comfortable, and without feeling like you’re lost?
 This page outlines some rules of the road, and gives you a few things to consider before you have that important talk.

 Are you at risk for developing pre diabetes?
-Pre diabetes is used to describe the condition when you meet some, but not all, of the requirements for a Type 2 diabetes diagnosis.
+Pre diabetes is used to describe the condition when you meet some, but not all, of the requirements for a Type 2 diabetes diagnosis. |

-First things first: learning as much as you can about pre diabetes should be at the top of your list.
+Understand The Pre Diabetes Landscape Before Your TalkFirst things first: learning as much as you can about pre diabetes should be at the top of your list.
 Being informed will allow you and your doctor to intelligently discuss lifestyle changes to prevent pre diabetes from going into full-blown Type 2 diabetes.
+However, it’s also important to note that the medical profession, in the broadest sense, does not always agree on how to approach the prevention or treatment of pre diabetes. |

 While some doctors discuss lifestyle changes early on and believe prevention is the best cure before the first signs of diabetes, others may wait to act until a diagnosis of Type 2 diabetes is made.
 Some doctors may encourage the use of alternative healing practices, while others may not entertain the thought.
 Whatever the case, you need to be fully empowered to participate in your own pre diabetes care and repair.